containrrr/watchtower/README.md

 > ### ⚠️ Help needed
 >
 > We're finding it a bit hard to keep up with all issues and pull requests.
 Interested in helping out with triage, troubleshooting and issue handling?
-Let us know on gitter!
+Let us know in the ["Discussions" tab](https://github.com/containrrr/watchtower/discussions)!

 ## Quick Start